servezone/servezone/docs/index.md

 Every node uses a reverse proxy to schedule traffic

 ### High Level components
-There are various high level component:
+There are various high level npm modules that each run in their own docker container:

-* **cloudly** - uses this package to spawn up a central management instance
+* **servezone** - this package controls is the central piece and should not run in the cluster itself, but on Heroku or another managed cloud provider.
 * **coreflow** - runs in docker swarm and enables secure connection to the docker remote api
 * **coretraffic** - the traffic handler that runs once on every node in the cluster
 * **corebackup** - the backup handler that runs once on every node in the cluster